marlink/school-finder/docs/PRODUCT_SPECIFICATION.md

 - **User Consent**: Obtain explicit consent from users for data collection and processing during the registration process.
 A clear link to the Privacy Policy will be provided.
 - **Data Minimization**: Collect only the data necessary for the core functionality of the portal (e.g., for authentication, saving favorites, submitting ratings).
 - **Secure Storage**: Implement secure methods for storing user data, especially sensitive information like passwords (hashed and salted).
-Utilize the security features of chosen providers (Firebase/Supabase).
+Utilize Neon PostgreSQL with connection pooling for optimal performance and scalability.
 - **Privacy Policy**: Maintain a clear, accessible, and comprehensive Privacy Policy outlining:
   - What data is collected.
   - How data is used.